thomast1906/DevOps-The-Hard-Way-Azure/2-Terraform-AZURE-Services-Creation/1-Create-ACR.md

 # Create an Azure Container Registry Repository

-Before proceeding, ensure that the values in the terraform.tfvars file are accurate for your environment.
-You may need to customize these values to match your specific configuration.
+Before proceeding, ensure that the values in the [terraform.tfvars](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure/tree/main/Terraform-AZURE-Services-Creation/1-acr/terraform.tfvars) file are accurate for your environment.
+You may need to customise these values to match your specific configuration and ensure are unique.

 In this lab you will create a repository to store the Docker image that you created for the Uber app.

 ## Create the ACR Terraform Configuration

-1. You can find the Terraform configuration for Azure Container Registry (ACR) [here](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure/tree/main/Terraform-AZURE-Services-Creation/ACR).
+1. You can find the Terraform configuration for Azure Container Registry (ACR) [here](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure/tree/main/Terraform-AZURE-Services-Creation/1-acr).
 The Terraform configuration files are used to create a repository in Azure Container Registry (ACR).

 The Terraform `acr.tf` will:
 - Use a Terraform backend to store the `.tfstate` in an Azure Storage Account